webmeshproj/webmeshproj.github.io/content/documentation/getting-started.md

 ## Next Steps

-Now that you have a network running, you can look through the various configuration docs to learn how to configure it and use it.
+Now that you have a network running, you can look through the various configuration docs to learn how to configure and use it.
 More documentation will be added in the future.